 We hope you enjoy our new monthly blog series – “This Month in Our Reform Jewish Heritage.”
-It is an educational post about historical commemorations, background on holidays, and a variety of commentary on Jewish life and ideals, from the perspective of our rich Reform heritage.
+This educational series, written by Rabbi Howard A. Berman, offers a unique perspective on historical commemorations, background on holidays, and a variety of commentary on Jewish life and ideals, through the lens of our rich Reform heritage.
 Please feel free to download these articles and use them in your religious school and adult education programs.
 We encourage you to share them in your congregation’s Bulletin, on your website, and with your friends on social media.
 If you would like subscribe to receiving these articles via email, please SIGN UP HERE.

 This Month In Our Reform Jewish Heritage – May 2017